altfatterz/altfatterz.github.io/_posts/2019-01-03-working-with-kubernetes.md

 tags: [minikube, kubernetes, docker]
 ---

-In this blog post we look into how to setup the development environment when working with Kubernetes.
+In this blog post we look into how to setup the development environment when deploying to a Kubernetes cluster.
 We will use a simple Spring Boot service which we deploy to a local Kubernetes cluster (using `Minikube`) and also to a remote Kubernetes cluster (using GKE).

 ### Local Kubernetes cluster